What Language Is Used for iOS Development?

 You may have (or be) that one friend with really, really strong opinions about whether Apple or Android is best.
 Part of what drives these arguments is the fact that there are deep, pervasive differences between the two platforms.
 Naturally, this also means that developers for each platform are working with different tools and languages.

-The iPhone Operating System, iOS, is the native platform for Apple devices.
+, is the native platform for Apple devices.
 This includes iPhones, iPads, and iPods.
 That’s a wide range of devices a skilled developer could work on.

 Like all operating systems, iOS plays a key role in controlling how applications and processes access resources and integrate smoothly with one another.